vastolf/vincentastolfi.com/README.md

-# Vincent Astolfi - CV / Resumé
+# Vincent Astolfi - CV / Resume
 This is a simple single-page APP that hosts my work experience and a contact form.

 It's build in React, using Gatsby as a framework.
 I chose Gatsby because it's a great tool for making static sites, especially when the content doesn't change much.
 It has an easy to use Backend (cloud/serverless) Functions feature, which I utilized to handle contact form submissions & send myself email notifications.
 GatsbyJS also offers free hosting for a single project, so it's entirely free to host and maintain.